tedharrison-rpc/reference-style-guidance/draft1.md

 The example provided previously in this section uses the "This version" URL provided by W3C (https://www.w3.org/TR/2008/REC-xml-20081126/).

+REVIEW NOTE:
-TODO guidance is a little confusing from W3C;
+guidance is a little confusing from W3C;
 https://www.w3.org/guide/manual-of-style/#ref-section recommends adding a "latest version" URL

+Should we also recommend adding this?
+A previous version of our guidance placed the latest version in an annotation element?
+Perhaps that could be the guidance for most reference types with a "This version" and "Latest version" URL?
+That is, include the "This version" URL as the main reference target and then add the "Latest version" URL in the annotation.

 ### WHATWG